What is baldness?

 Baldness is hair loss, or absence of hair.
 It’s also called alopecia.
 Baldness is

-usually most noticeable on the scalp, but can happen anywhere on the body where hair
+usually most noticeable on the scalp, but it can happen anywhere on the body where

 What causes baldness?

-Generally, the earlier hair loss begins, the more severe the baldness will become.
+Generally, the earlier hair loss starts, the more severe it will become.

 What are the symptoms of baldness?

 Depending on the type, the symptoms of baldness will vary.
-There are several types
+There are male and female

-loss often begins on the front, sides, or on the crown of the head.
+loss often starts on the front, sides, or on the crown of the head.
 Some men may develop

 a bald spot or just a receding hairline.
 Others may lose all of their hair.

-- Alopecia areata.
-This hair loss disorder is characterized by sudden loss of hair in one particular
+Alopecia areata.
+This hair loss disorder is characterized by sudden loss of hair, most commonly in

-area.
+small patches.
 The hair grows back after several months.
-However, if all body hair is suddenly
+However, if all body hair

-lost, regrowth may not happen.
-The exact cause of this type of hair loss is unknown.
+is suddenly lost, regrowth may not happen.
+The exact cause of this type of hair loss

-hair loss is complete on the scalp, it is called alopecia totalis, and if all body
+is complete on the scalp, it is called alopecia totalis.
+If all body hair is lost,

 especially thallium, high doses of vitamin A, retinoids, and cancer medicines may